0no-co/gql.tada/website/reference/gql-tada-api.md

 This is used either via [`setupSchema`](#setupschema) or [`initGraphQLTada()`](#initgraphqltada) to set up your schema and scalars.
 Your configuration objects must match the shape of this type.

-The `scalars` option is optional and can be used to set up more scalars, apart from the default ones (like: Int, Float, String, Boolean).
+The `scalars` option is optional and can be used to set up custom scalar and enum types.
 It must be an object map of scalar names to their desired TypeScript types.
+When a scalar or enum is missing in your custom `scalars` object, a fallback will be used for the built-in scalars (`Int`, `Float`, `String`, `Boolean`, and `ID`) and for enums, the `enumValues` defined by the schema will be used.

 The `disableMasking` flag may be set to `true` instead of using `@_unmask` on individual fragments and allows fragment masking to be disabled globally.